api-platform/docs/core/serialization.md

 </code-selector>

 The `name` and `author` properties will be included in the document generated during a `GET` operation because the configuration defined at the resource level is inherited.
-However the document generated when a `PUT` request will be received will only include the `name` property because of the specific configuration for this operation.
+However the document generated when a `PATCH` request will be received will only include the `name` property because of the specific configuration for this operation.

 Refer to the [operations](operations.md) documentation to learn more.